greengeek/Docker-ELK-Stack/README.md

 # Docker-Stack
-Files for running Elastic (ELK) withdocker-compose on Ubuntu
+Files for running Elastic (ELK) with docker-compose on Ubuntu

 ## Elastic and Kibana on Docker